 - Job Hill: The Hill Cemetery (more commonly known as the Job Hill Cemetery) at the corner of Nashua Road (Rte 4) and Dudley Road was established in 1828.
 This is the burial site of Job Hill, many of his family members, and some of the workers and neighbors of the Hill Machine Shop, which was established by Jonathan Hill, Esq., (son of Job).
 The Hill machine shop manufactured a leather splitting machine that had been invented by another Billerica citizen, Samuel Parker.

-- Fox Hill: The Fox Hill Cemetery was established in 1856 and is our most current and most widely used cemetery today.
+- Fox Hill: The Fox Hill Cemetery on Andover Road was established in 1856 and is our most current and most widely used cemetery today.
 Information regarding the Fox Hill Cemetery is available through the Cemetery Commission at 978-671-0946.